 They should also have a clear understanding of their duties and the overall health and safety management structure and policy in the organisation.

 Legionella Control International is regularily asked by many of its clients to provide specific help and guidance on the appointment of a legionella Responsible Person to fulfill a legionella control role and have prepared a typical "job description" that can be used as a useful guide in such instances.

 Job Title: Legionella Responsible Person

 To ensure that all water systems on site are fully compliant with all aspects of current health and safety and legionella specific legislation and guidance including:

 - The Health and Safety at Work Act 1974

 - Management of Health and Safety at Work Regulations 1999

-- Notification of Cooling Towers and Evaporative Condensers Regulations 1992 (where applicable)
+- The Notification of Cooling Towers and Evaporative Condensers Regulations 1992 (where applicable)

 To ensure effective communication at all times with the "Duty Holder" regarding all aspects of the legionella risk management programme.

 To ensure effective communication and management of all staff involved in the legionella risk management programme, thus effecting full execution of all legionella risk assessments and written schemes of precautions necessary to minimise the risk of legionella proliferation in the areas under their control.